 - Have you just bought a new bed and mattress that is quite a bit firmer than the old one?

-The ideal sleeping position is lying on your side with one or, better still, both legs bent up.
-Then regular turning through the night to the other side can happen without, in the best case, even disturbing your sleep.
-Lying on your front all night is bad for your low back, although younger spines may well be able to cope with it, while lying on your back with your legs straight out can be nearly as bad.
+The ideal sleeping position is lying on your side with one or both legs bent up.
+Then regular turning through the night to the other side happens without, in the best case, disturbing your sleep.
+Lying on your front all night (‘prone’ lying) is quite demanding for the low back, although younger spines may well be able to cope with it – while lying on your back with your legs straight out can be nearly as challenging.

-The best position for the spine is thus one where the spine from the sacrum (the bone between your upper buttocks) to the top of the neck is basically straight with no curves or twists, and with an overall slight forward curve as if you were bending forward slightly.
-This ensures that there is no undue loading on muscles or ligaments, that joints are not impacting each other much and that nerves (which exit from between the joints of the spine) are not being squeezed by the joints.
+The best position for your back is where the spine from the sacrum (the bone between your upper buttocks) to the top of the neck is basically straight with no curves or twists, and with an overall slight forward curve as if you were bending forward slightly.
+This ensures that there is no undue loading on muscles or ligaments, that spinal joints are not impacting each other too much or squeezing the nerves that exit the spine.

-Imagine the other way round – that you are laying on your side on a really soggy bed.
-Your heavier pelvis and shoulders would fall into the bed a lot more than your abdomen and lumbar spine in between.
-In this case your lumbar spine would be pushed up – exactly the opposite of the hard surface but causing much the same problems.
+Imagine the other way round – that you are laying on your side on a really saggy bed.
+Your heavier pelvis and shoulders would fall into the bed a lot more than your abdomen and lumbar spine.
+In this case, your lumbar spine would be pushed up – precisely the opposite of the hard surface but causing much the same problems.

-It’s easy to see then that the ideal bed is one where the amount of give for the pelvis and shoulders is ‘just enough’ so that the spine remains suspended and straight between them, thus not allowing any curving or twisting to take place.
+It’s easy to see then that the ideal bed is one where the amount of give for the pelvis and shoulders is ‘just enough’ so that the spine remains suspended and straight between the two, preventing undue curving or twisting.

-Then we can see that the ideal bed (really, the mattress itself) has the following characteristics;
+Then we can see that the ideal bed (actually, the mattress) has the following characteristics;

-- Exactly the right amount of give for your shape and bodyweight
+- Nearly the right amount of giving for your shape and bodyweight

-- The ability to alter its shape inch to inch across the bed – because this vastly improves the ability of the bed to be exactly right for your particular shape and bodyweight
+- The ability to alter its shape across the bed – because this vastly improves the ability of the bed to be right for your particular shape and bodyweight

 - A durable structure that won’t warp after prolonged use